 What is the difference between adversarial robustness and clinical robustness?

 Adversarial robustness tests whether a model resists deliberate attacks and jailbreaks.
 Clinical robustness tests whether it performs reliably on inputs it actually encounters: handwritten notes, abbreviations, OCR errors, and rushed documentation.
 These are different failure modes.
-Standard security tooling catches one of them.
+Standard security tooling addresses adversarial robustness; LangTest addresses both.

 What input perturbations does LangTest use to test robustness?